ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 ## Background

 FORTRAN (FORmula TRANslating system, as described in The FORTRAN programmer's reference manual[^manual]), was released by IBM in 1956.
 It's ancient by computer science standards[^ancient].
-The fact that is still relevant nearly 70 years after its creation is a testament, at least in part, to FORTRAN's efficiency.
+The fact that it is still relevant nearly 70 years after its creation is a testament, at least in part, to FORTRAN's efficiency.
 Widespread adoption amongst computational mathematicians doesn't hurt either.

 [^ancient]: My father worked with FORTRAN IV in college.
 My grandfather has floppy disks of code he commissioned for his ship salvage work in the 1960s.
 Apparently they would digitize punchcards onto magnetic tape to run on Boeing's timeshare.
 Those would be later digitized into the floppy disks we have now.